Alex-Programs/Alex-Programs/README.md

 You can find me at ``IHave#7106`` on Discord!

-I mostly do Python and am gradually learning some JS/TS.
+I mostly do Python and web dev.

 ## Languages and Tools: